Allocate Samples to Batches Using Specified Method

 collapse_rare_factors = FALSE,

-balance_metric = "harmonic_mean"
+balance_metric = "harmonic_mean",

-data
+- data

-A data.frame containing the dataset to be processed.
+data.framecontaining the dataset to be processed.- id_column

-A string specifying the column name in data that contains the sample IDs.
-The default is "sample_id".
+A string specifying the column name in

 A string specifying the allocation method to be used.
 Valid options are "random", "best_random", and "simulated_annealing".
 The default is "simulated_annealing".

-covariates
+- covariates

-A character vector listing the names of the covariate columns in data that should be considered during allocation.
+A character vector listing the names of the covariate columns in

 An optional string specifying the name of the column to be used as a blocking variable.
-If not provided or NA, blocking is not applied.
+If not provided or

 An integer specifying the size of each batch.

-iterations
+- iterations

 An integer specifying the number of iterations to run for the "best_random" or "simulated_annealing" methods.
 The default is 1000.

-temperature
+- temperature

 A numeric specifying the initial temperature for the simulated annealing method.
 The default is 1.

-cooling_rate
+- cooling_rate

 A numeric specifying the cooling rate for the simulated annealing method.
 The default is 0.975.

-seed
+- seed

 An integer used for setting the seed to ensure reproducibility.
 The default is 123.

-plot_convergence
+- plot_convergence

 = TRUE A logical indicating whether to plot the convergence of the optimisation process, only relevant if the method specified is "simulated_annealing".
-The default is TRUE.
+The default is

-collapse_rare_factors
+TRUE.- collapse_rare_factors

-= FALSE A logical indicating whether to collapse rare factor levels in the covariates.
-The default is FALSE.
+FALSE.
 Factor levels that are present with counts either less than 5 or in 0.05*batch_size are collapsed into a single level "other".
-Please note that the layout returned will contain these collapsed factor levels, rather than your original input data.
+Please note that the layout returned will contain these collapsed factor levels, rather than your original input data.- balance_metric

 Value